Hohenstein, Hesse: Economy and infrastructure

 The centres in the community, whose livelihood was once based on agriculture, have built themselves into residential communities.
 There are the usual trades and businesses in Hohenstein, but no true industry.

 Transport

 Hohenstein lies on Bundesstraße 54 between Wiesbaden and Limburg.

 Education

 In the constituent community of Breithardt is a primary school.
 The nearest comprehensive schools are to be found in Aarbergen and Taunusstein.
 The latter offers a Gymnasium upper level.
 The nearest Gymnasium is likewise to be found in Taunusstein.

+Twin towns – sister cities

+Hohenstein Strinz-Margaretha is twinned with: